shoeheng/dbmle/README.md

       architecture         64-bit
       library path         /.../lib64/libpython3.12.so.1.0

 that is, `set python_exec` should have a valid path to Python and `version` should be 3.9 or greater.

+You can find more information about using Python in Stata here: https://www.stata.com/python/.

+### 3. Use `dbmle`

-Once this is done, `dbmle` can be used directly in the command line of Stata by typing a command like
+Once this is done and `dbmle` is installed, `dbmle` can be used directly in the command line of Stata by typing a command like

     ! dbmle --xI1 50 --xI0 11 --xC1 23 --xC0 31